How To Create Multilingual Emails

 Images can communicate emotion much faster than text, so set the tone of your email with fun images and keep the text to-the-point.

-A word of caution: different cultures have different design sensibilities.
 What is considered normal in North America could appear strange to someone not used to seeing such materials.
-Be aware of your employees’ expectations!
+So be aware of your employees’ expectations!

 Simple language